identity-com/docs/showcase/README.md

 $ cryptid alias me <OLD_DID>

 # Check the DID document for the controlled Cryptid account.
-# By using `--as controlled`, we are instructing Cryptid to execute transactions as the controlled account.
+# By using `--as controlled`, we are instructing Cryptid to perform actions using your default DID while controlling
+# the `controlled` DID.
 $ cryptid document --as controlled

 # Check the balance for the controlled Cryptid account
 $ cryptid balance --as controlled

-# Do a transfer
+# Perform a transfer transaction using your default account as the controlled account.
 $ cryptid transfer me 0.1 --as controlled
 ```